-At the moment, sale business class fares on the following routes currently offer good value for a Qantas status run:
+At the time of writing, business class fares on the following Qantas operated routes could offer good value for a Qantas status run:

 - Selected Australian cities to Jakarta and Bali via cheap ‘midweek’ business deals

-There are also a number of shorter domestic hops which can deliver reasonable value.
-I’d encourage you to check out the Qantas sale fare page for other options that may represent a good value proposition.
+We’d encourage you to check out the Qantas sale fare page for other options that may represent a good value proposition for your travel needs.